MicrosoftDocs/windows-dev-docs/landing/arm-docs/arm64ec-build.md

 ## Prerequisites

-- The latest [Windows 11 SDK build](https://developer.microsoft.com/windows/downloads/windows-sdk/).
-If using the Windows 11 SDK version 22000, the updated version on July 29, 2022 includes key fixes for building Arm64EC apps.
+- The latest [Windows 11 SDK build](https://developer.microsoft.com/windows/downloads/windows-sdk/). ~~If using the Windows 11 SDK version 22000, the updated version on July 29, 2022 includes key fixes for building Arm64EC apps.~~
+# You don't need to outline the benefits of the latest SDK build.
+What if the latest build doesn't contain key fixes?
+You have an additional maintenace issue
+# if the strikethrough text.
 - Visual Studio 2022 version 17.3 or later.
 - Arm64EC tools installed with the Visual Studio Installer.